 Seamus, namesake and favorite grandchild, had taken the coin that his Granda held out to him.

 “Fifty years at a time,” the elder Seamus had whispered and then closed his eyes forever.

 “Leave off, won’t ye?
 I’ve no gold!” the little man exclaimed indignantly.
-“There’s nowt such thing as a leprechaun, ye young fool!”
+“There’s nowt such thing as leprechauns, ye young fool!”

 His curious clothing and diminutive stature gave the lie to his outburst.
 The dark green jacket made a pleasant contrast over a light green shirt.
-Striped hose showed between his knickers and the old-fashioned shoes with golden buckles.
-A top hat with a wide band and matching gold buckle was perched atop a round head with a fringe of reddish beard.
+Striped hose showed between his knickers and a pair of black shoes with gold buckles.
+A top hat with a wide band and matching gold buckle was once again perched atop a round head with a fringe of reddish beard.
 A clay pipe, pointed ears, and piercing blue eyes completed a picture that was familiar from childhood fairy tales.

 “Meanin’ no offense, sir, but I don’t think ye’re bein’ entirely truthful.
 I’ve caught ye fairly, and it’s my understandin’ that I’ve the right to ask a favor afore I set ye free.”

 “A favor is it?
 I’ll show ye a favor ye’ll soon regret!”